 Without doubt, the skills developed through the study of A-Level History are transferable to other fields of study as well as the world of work.

-Many A-Level History students go on to higher education - either to study history to degree level or to study a related subject such as law.
+either to study history to degree level or to study a related subject such as law.
 At a career level, History is a most useful subject for professions such as law, broadcasting, journalism, publishing, teaching, banking, commerce and industry.